jarak-lvly/samba-domain/README.md

 unixHomeDirectory

 Test lab AD did not have these unix attributes set.
 I had to stop samba, clear out the cache and then restart samba in order for the samba DC uid/gids to match what was in Win AD.
+Some cfg files were in a different location e.g. Ubuntu; please double check path location.